 Second pregnancy concerns

-Some women feel so grateful that everything went well with their first pregnancy and the gave birth to a perfect baby.
-This can lead to some anxiety second round, purely because of feeling relieved and happy with how it went to during the first pregnancy, and wondering if the situation will be so positive second.
+Some women feel so grateful that everything went well with their first pregnancy and that they gave birth to a perfect baby.
+This can lead to some anxiety second time around, and wondering if the situation will be so positive second.

-Don’t feel that this is unusual, if you to go through feeling these concerns.
-Do however, be sure to talk to close friends and family, and certainly express your concerns to your medical team as well.
-It is very important feel supported during this time, and not feel isolated and with your worries.
+Don’t feel that this is unusual, as many women feel these types of concerns in subsequent pregnancies.
+Do however, be sure to talk to close friends and family, and express your concerns to your medical team as well.
+It is very important feel supported during this time, and not feel isolated.

 Weight gain between pregnancies